Enhancing Distributional Stability among Sub-populations: INTRODUCTION

-\section{Introduction}
+Enhancing the stability of machine learning algorithms under distributional shifts is at the heart of the Out-of-Distribution (OOD) Generalization problem.
+Derived from causal learning, recent works of invariant learning pursue strict invariance with multiple training environments.
+Although intuitively reasonable, strong assumptions on the availability and quality of environments are made to learn the strict invariance property.
+In this work, we come up with the ``distributional stability" notion to mitigate such limitations.
+It quantifies the stability of prediction mechanisms among sub-populations down to a prescribed scale.
+Based on this, we propose the learnability assumption and derive the generalization error bound under distribution shifts.
+Inspired by theoretical analyses, we propose our novel stable risk minimization (SRM) algorithm to enhance the model's stability w.r.t. shifts in prediction mechanisms ($Y|X$-shifts).
+Experimental results are consistent with our intuition and validate the effectiveness of our algorithm.
+The code can be found at \url{https://github.com/LJSthu/SRM}.

+\section{INTRODUCTION}

-Traditional machine learning algorithms with empirical risk minimization (ERM) suffer from vulnerability when exposed to data drawn out of the distribution.
-To mitigate the out-of-distribution (OOD) generalization failures, invariant learning \cite{IRM,IRMgames,MIP,IB} is proposed to exploit the strict invariance property (\textit{i.e.} absolutely invariant among arbitrary environments) based on multiple environments.
-Stemming from causality \cite{ICP}, the strict invariance property enables models to achieve the OOD optimality \cite{causalTransfer, MIP} under distributional shifts.
+Traditional machine learning algorithms with empirical risk minimization (ERM) are vulnerable when exposed to data drawn out of the training distribution.
+In order to mitigate the failures in the out-of-distribution (OOD) generalization, invariant learning methods~\citep{IRM, IRMgames, IB, ICP} are proposed to learn prediction mechanisms that are strictly invariant across given multiple environments.
+Such strict invariance property enables models to generalize under distributional shifts \citep{ICP, causalTransfer, IRM, MIP}.

-To fulfill the promise of invariant learning, strong assumptions have to be made.
-Firstly, the learnability of the strict invariance imposes stringent requirements on the multiple-environment data: (a) the strict invariance property holds among environments; (b) the environments are diverse enough to exclude the undesired variant components.
-However, they are hard to meet in real applications.
-For example, the label noises in regression tasks are likely to differ in different environments, for which the strict invariance may not even exist.
-And the provided environments may be too similar to exclude undesired variant components.
-Secondly, multiple-source data are often pooled together during the collection, which makes environment labels unavailable.
-Therefore, the deployment of invariant learning in real applications is greatly limited.

-To mitigate the limitations of invariant learning in practice, growing attention has been paid to learning invariance via one heterogeneous pooled dataset \cite{EIIL, hrm, KerHRM}.
-And empirical algorithms are proposed to learn pseudo-environments for the backend invariant learning.
-Despite bypassing the requirements for environment labels, compared with multiple environments setting, it is less likely for the strict invariance property to hold among pseudo-environments, because the learning process of pseudo-environments inevitably aggravates the perturbations on the underlying invariance property.
-Therefore, it is misleading to pursue the strict invariance under latent heterogeneity, where such property could have been violated.
-Furthermore, given that true latent environments cannot be guaranteed to be consistently recovered, one cannot even tell where the learned invariance is targeted.
-Thus, the meanings of the learned invariance also remain vague.